 While traditional small molecule drug products usually consist of pure chemical substances that are easily analyzed after manufacture, biologics such as monoclonal antibodies (mAbs) are much more complex.

-Biologics offer distinct advantages that small molecule drugs do not, but they are far more complex to develop and manufacture.
-Read why it is critical to have the right manufacturing partner to minimize challenges as a therapy moves from discovery to commercialization.
+Read why it is critical to have the right manufacturing partner to minimize challenges as a therapies move from discovery to commercialization.